 November 15, 2021

 Visiting the coast is never dull, but sometimes you want to find something new to explore.
-So, we are here to give you a little nudge on what you can do and see while vacationing on the North Oregon Coast.
-Included below are only a few small ideas of things to see and do.
-The North Coast of Oregon has countless things waiting for you to find yourselves.
+So, we are here to give you a little nudge on what you can do and see while staying in vacation rentals on the North Oregon Coast.
+Included below are only a few small ideas of the many things to see and do.
+The North Coast of Oregon has countless things waiting for you to discover.

 One of the best things about staying on the North Oregon Coast is the ease of day trips.
 You are still getting back to your vacation rental in time to cozy up and enjoy the evening if you so choose.
 So even if you are staying in Seaside, you can easily head down to Rockaway Beach or up to Astoria.
 There are no limits on where you can visit or what you can see.